Farnsworth Onshore and Farnsworth Offshore State Marine Conservation Areas: Habitat and wildlife

 The rocky reef, kelp forest and emergent rock habitats in these MPAs support numerous species of invertebrates, plants, fish and marine mammals; among them are garibaldi, rockfish, octopus, gorgonians, nudibranchs, bat rays, kelp bass and many more.
 Farnsworth Offshore SMCA contains the Farnsworth Bank, a deepwater pinnacle site featuring rare purple hydrocoral.
 This is a well known, advanced scuba dive site.

-Recreation and nearby attractions

-Catalina Island and its MPAs support world class diving along with numerous hiking, diving and snorkeling, kayaking, fishing and boating activities.
-Please see the external links below to explore recreation and access opportunities.

 Scientific monitoring

 As specified by the Marine Life Protection Act, select marine protected areas along California’s south coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
 Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.

 Introduction of species

 Releasing any species of fish, wildlife, or plants is prohibited.